quantdrent/Rien-Prescript-Beeper/README.md

 ## Hardware Versions & Required Materials

 > There are three different hardware setups in this project:
-> * **The nRF52840 (Advanced Build).** It has a TFT color screen, custom fonts, and deep sleep mode.
+> * **The nRF52840 (Recommended Build).** It has a TFT color screen, custom fonts, and deep sleep mode.
 This is the recommended version you see in the GIF.
-> * **The ESP32-C3 (Standard Build).** This uses the exact same TFT color screen as the advanced build, but runs on a much cheaper ESP32-C3 SuperMini.
+> * **The ESP32-C3 (Alternative Build).** This uses the exact same TFT color screen as the recommended build, but runs on a much cheaper ESP32-C3 SuperMini.
 It lacks deep sleep but is a great budget alternative.
 > * **The ESP32-C3 (Legacy OLED Build).** An older, archived build that uses a basic blue 1.3" OLED screen.
 You can find its firmware in `firmware/ESP32/PrescriptBeeper_Legacy_OLED`.
 >
 > **DO NOT mix the parts (if you dont know what youre doing).** The firmwares and 3D printed cases are **NOT** interchangeable between the different screens and boards.
 Make sure you pick the right firmware and 3D model for your parts.

 <details>
-<summary><strong>Advanced Build (nRF52840)</strong></summary>
+<summary><strong>Recommended Build (nRF52840)</strong></summary>

-This is the recommended "Advanced" version with a tft color screen, custom proportional fonts, and deep sleep support.
+This is the recommended version with a tft color screen, custom proportional fonts, and deep sleep support.

 > **Note:** Don't forget to solder the boost pads on the SuperMini board if your battery is more than 500mAh.
 >